Pixplicity/beginners-workshop/lesson1/README.md

 }
 ```

-The `onCreate()` method is one of the _Activity Life Cycle_ methods (more on that in [section2](../section2)).
+The `onCreate()` method is one of the _Activity Life Cycle_ methods (more on that in [lesson 2](../lesson2)).
 In plain English, when our activity is created (by the Android system) we don't do anything with the saved instance state (whatever that is, we simply propagate it up to our super class) and set the content view layout to **R.layout.activity_main**.

 `R.layout.activity_main` refers to an integer in a generated class with name **R**.
 Go ahead, open `R.java` and see what's inside.
 See anything familiar?
 Browse around the `res` folder.
 See something familiar?
 Android keeps references of all the resources in the `res` directory and saves references to these files as public static final integers in the R.java file.
 Again, this file is generated, so don't change anything in this file directly, change the file name (or its contents) in the `res` directory instead.